TresAmigosSD/SMV/docs/user/smv_entity_matcher2.md

 All the 3 matching levels (including the `ExactMatchPreFilter`) have flags respectively.

 The `FuzzyLogic` has an addition column which in this case is the normalized Levenshtein distance.
-We keep the distance measure itself is for potentially future combined matching logics or dedup logics.
+We keep the distance measure itself for potentially future combined matching logics or dedup logics.

 The `MatchBitmap` column summarize the overall matching between the 2 records.

 The id pair
 `2, 1` has value `100`, which means those 2 records has the `ExactMatchPreFilter` matched.
-Since the records, which satisfied `ExactMatchPreFilter`, got filtered and no further matching were tested, the `MatchBitmap` can only be `1000..00`.
+Since the records, which satisfied `ExactMatchPreFilter`, got filtered, so no further matching were performed and the `MatchBitmap` can only in the form of `10..0`.

 The id pair `1, 3` has value `001`, which means that only the `Levenshtein_City` logic matched the 2 records.